 Non-native ungulates play a large role in habitat modification and degredation in Hawaii.
 Below, we have listed some of the major offenders and their history in the islands.
-For the protection of our native forests and the preservation of our native birds, removal of these animals and exclusion to higher elevation forests is imperative to prevent further and continued degredation.
-Fencing off of remaining in-tact and regenerating forest patches is effective in regenerating and protecting native forest from the effects of ungulates on Hawaiian forest birds but fences must be maintained and management efforts made to control feral ungulate populations.
+For the protection of our native forests and the preservation of our native birds, removal of these animals and exclusion from higher elevation forests is imperative to prevent further and continued degredation.
+Fencing off of remaining intact and regenerating forest patches is effective in regenerating and protecting native forest from the effects of ungulates on Hawaiian forest birds but fences must be maintained and management efforts made to control feral ungulate populations.

 Feral Pigs (Sus scrofa)

 Pigs are omnivorous and eat an extremely varied diet, consuming everything from plants to fungi to carrion.
 They decimate the understory of native Hawaiian forests, especially of native ferns and lobelioids, and also destroy young and mature trees in their ruthless search for food.
 They may be directly implicated in the extinction of the endemic Po'ouli, which depended on the forest understory as a food source.
 They carry the seeds of invasive plants such as strawberry-guava into pristine forest in their fur and feces.
 The pits they leave behind from rooting and wallowing in the earth may also form stagnant ponds that aid the reproduction of mosquitos and the spread of avian malaria.

 Axis Deer (Axis axis)

 Axis deer were first introduced to Hawai’i in 1868 as a gift to King Kamehameha V and have existed on all the main Hawaiian Islands at some point.
 Maui's deer invasion began in earnest in 1959 with the establishment of a small population for subsistence hunting that now numbers in the thousands and has spread all over the island.
 These deer are voracious grazers of forest understory plants including seedlings of native trees critical to the survival of native Hawaiian forest birds.